HIWIN LOGO

 With climate risk assessments and the risk impact matrix, we’ve identified flooding and drought risks as having potential impacts to our operations.
 We’ve combined these findings with a physical risk analysis model to estimate potential losses.

 In 2021, Taiwan faced a significant drought.
 To ensure the quality of our products, HIWIN took several measures, including purchasing water storage equipment, deploying water trucks for backup, and implementing other water stewardship initiatives.
 These actions resulted in additional management costs.
 To assess the potential impact of future droughts, HIWIN used drought indicators and management costs from 2020 to 2021.
 By analyzing these data, we estimated the trend of drought risk changes in future climate scenarios and projected the potential management costs that may arise.
-Using the Taichung Factory in 2023 as an example, our analysis revealed that the additional management costs caused by droughts, under all scenarios, amount to less than 1% of our annual revenue.
+Using the Taichung factory in 2023 as an example, our analysis revealed that the additional management costs caused by droughts, under all scenarios, amount to less than 1% of our annual revenue.
 Therefore, these costs do not pose a significant financial impact.

 Climate Risks and Opportunities Management

 In line with the TCFD identification and assessment process, we focus on both transition and physical risks and opportunities.
 Transition risks include international industry regulations and voluntary standards as well as changes in customer and market demand.
 For example, rising raw material costs could drive up operational expenses while shifts in demand might lead to revenue declines or profitability challenges.
 Both examples could have significant impacts on HIWIN’s operations.
 Physical risks include the rising occurrence of extreme weather events and changes in rainfall and weather patterns, which could disrupt production continuity and consistency, leading to disruptions in our operations and shipping (related action plans will be implemented within the next five years).
 Additionally, international regulations, such as the EU’s tax on plastic packaging and mandatory disclosure of product carbon footprints, pose minor impacts on our operations and management costs.
 Opportunities focus on more efficient production processes as well as resource substitution and diversification.
 HIWIN will engage in preliminary investments in the short-term and generate more opportunities in the long-term to capitalize on climate opportunities and increase our revenue.
-For example, in 2022, we increased the energy efficiency of production processes by 10% to save electricity expenses.
+For example, in 2022, we increased the energy efficiency of production processes by 7% to save electricity expenses.
 In 2024, we started generating solar energy for self-use to save electricity expenses and carbon fees, while further advancing energy efficiency of production processes to contribute to revenue.

 Striving for Net-Zero Emissions